-Animal testing is a nasty, unnecessary practice that kills millions of innocent animals each year.
-With the blurred lines of import and export regulations it can be so difficult to understand which brands have actually been tested on animals and which have not.
+Animal testing is a nasty, unnecessary practise that kills millions of innocent animals each year.
+With the blurred lines of import and export regulations, it can be so difficult to understand which brands have actually been tested on animals and which have not.

 Take a peek at your makeup, beauty products and home cleaners.
 Do you recognize the ingredients?
 If you don’t see the Leaping Bunny or PETA Bunny symbols, it’s very likely that these items have been tested on animals.